rogeryeosgit/DevoProject/Notes.md

 ## 6 Aug 2021

 - Looking through what are the best ways to share via phone.
-Contact Picker API only for Android and Chrome 80 https://web.dev/contact-picker/
+Contact Picker API only for Android and Chrome 80 <https://web.dev/contact-picker/>

 - Checking out Twilio's support for whatsapp message sending

-- Perhaps the best way is to copy to clip board and format it accordingly https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText
+- Perhaps the best way is to copy to clip board and format it accordingly <https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText>

 - Figuring out how share button should look like and is it only in the update journal page?

+## 9 Feb 2022

+- Fixing security vulnerabilities

+- Checking if MongoDB needs to be updated